thisisevilevil/evilevil365/_posts/2024-02-08-CustomRequirements-Win32Apps.md

 ## How does it work?

 When you add Custom requirement scripts to Intune, you can decide what apps should install/uninstall based on your requirement script.
 If the requirement is not met, the device will be put under "Not Applicable" just like we know from [Device Filters](https://learn.microsoft.com/en-us/mem/intune/fundamentals/filters).
-If you navigate to Device Status, all devices that does not meet the requirements speciefied in the script will be designated with "PowerShell script requirement rule is not met."
+If you navigate to Device Status, all devices that does not meet the requirements specified in your script will be designated with "PowerShell script requirement rule is not met."

 ![Win32Requirement](/assets/images/2024-08-03-Win32app-Requirements/Requirement-NotApplicable.png?raw=true "Win32 App Requirement Example 1")